rclevy/ModelSSCOutflows/README.md

 # ModelSSCOutflows
-Contains scripts and input files used in the modeling presented by [Levy et al. 2020, ApJ, submitted, arXiv:2011.05334](https://ui.adsabs.harvard.edu/abs/2020arXiv201105334L/abstract).
-Any use of this code or data must reference [Levy et al. 2020, ApJ, submitted, arXiv:2011.05334](https://ui.adsabs.harvard.edu/abs/2020arXiv201105334L/abstract).
+Contains scripts and input files used in the modeling presented by [Levy et al. 2020](https://ui.adsabs.harvard.edu/abs/2020arXiv201105334L/abstract).
+Any use of this code or data must reference [Levy et al. 2020](https://ui.adsabs.harvard.edu/abs/2020arXiv201105334L/abstract).

 ## Getting started
 1. Download all files and folders.